Meet Tim

 Education & Personal

 Tim received a B.S. from Syracuse University/SUNY College of Environmental Science & Forestry and a J.D. from Pace University School of Law.
 He splits time between the Dupont Circle neighborhood of Washington, DC and his cabin getaway in Berkeley County, West Virginia.
-When not nerding out on election law, Star Wars, or podcasting, Tim spends quality time with his multi-talented partner Kimberly Wilson, their pug Mookie, and their cat Jackson.
+When not nerding out on cycling, election law, Star Wars, or podcasting, Tim spends quality time with his multi-talented partner Kimberly Wilson, their pug Mookie, and their cat Jackson while he dreams of the (pending) return of his beloved Seattle Supersonics and the ever-elusive Super Bowl for the Buffalo Bills.